poseidon-framework/poseidon-framework.github.io/xerxes.md

 ##### Group Definitions

-You can specify adhoc group definitions using the syntax above.
-Every group consists of a name (used as object key) and then a JSON- or YAML-list of signed entities, following the same syntax of `trident forge` (see [trident](trident.md)).
+You can specify ad-hoc group definitions using the syntax above.
+Every group consists of a name (used as object key) and then a JSON- or YAML-list of signed entities, following the same syntax as `trident forge`.
 Briefly: Individuals, Groups and Packages can be added or excluded (prefixed by a `-`) in order.
 In the example above, two individuals are removed from each group.

 Note that currently, groups can be defined only independently, so not incremental to each other.
 That means, you cannot currently use an already defined new group name in the entity list of a following group name.